MenkeTechnologies/zpwr/README.md

 # how long to sleep after display of counts in zpwr display of all
 export ZPWR_LOOK_TIME=5
 # set to comma separated list of pane numbers
-# to activate sending to numbered tmux panes
+# to activate sending to numbered ztmux panes
 export ZPWR_SEND_KEYS_PANE=-1
 # typing leading quote, paren, bracket inserts trailing after caret
 export ZPWR_SURROUND=true